Key Concepts in MDX (Analysis Services)

 In the AdventureWorks sample model, Sales Territory illustrates a ragged hierarchy because the United States has an additional level (Regions) that does not exist for other countries in this example.

 Ragged hierarchies are a challenge to BI developers if the client application does not handle ragged hierarchies in an elegant manner.
 In Analysis Services model, you can build a parent-child hierarchy that explicitly defines a relationship among multi-level data, eliminating any ambiguity as to how one level relates to the next.
-See Parent-Child Dimensions for details.
+See Parent-Child Hierarchy for details.

 Models are a collection of related objects that rely on keys and indexes to make the associations.
 Analysis Services models are no different.
 For each dimension (recall it is equivalent to a table in a relational model), there is a key attribute.
 The key attribute is used in foreign key relationships to the fact table (measure group).
 All non-key attributes in the dimension are linked (directly or indirectly) to the key attribute.